-- ► Multiple Criteria
+► Multiple Criteria

-- N/A for this rubric
+N/A for this rubric

-- ► AUTOMATIC 1
+► AUTOMATIC 1

-- None
+None

-- The candidate explains and identifies evidence that the students used or attempted to use the language function AND one additional language demand (vocabulary and/or symbols, syntax, or discourse) associated with the language function.
-Note: The language demands discussed in the Assessment Commentary do not have to be the same as those discussed in Task 1. - It is not sufficient for the candidate to reference an artifact and make a general statement, for example, "As seen in the work samples, the student used the vocabulary in their work."
-The candidate must explain how the students used the identified language and reference or identify an example of that use from the artifact, e.g., "Students 1 and 2 used the vocabulary and also explicitly incorporated data, and/or modeling (the specific components of analysis identified) in their analyses.
-Student 3 used a mixture of vocabulary and everyday language in the analysis.
-There were clear references to data and/or modeling, but the references to specific concepts (e.g., business-to-business sales procedures, document formatting, web usability) could only be inferred."
+The candidate explains and identifies evidence that students used or attempted to use the language function AND one additional language demand (vocabulary and/or symbols, mathematical precision, syntax, or discourse).
+Note: The language demands discussed in the Assessment Commentary do not have to be the same as those discussed in Task 1.
+It is not sufficient for the candidate to reference an artifact and make a general statement, for example, "As seen in the work samples, the student used the vocabulary in their work."
+The candidate must explain how the students used the identified language and reference or identify an example of that use from the artifact, e.g., "Students 1 and 2 used the vocabulary and also identified what they did mathematically to go from one step to the next (the component of explanations identified) in their explanations.
+Student 3 used a mixture of vocabulary and everyday language in the explanation (e.g., this thing here, when referring to the exponent), but included both components of explanation."